 2. A low-sugar protein bar

-We find ourselves grabbing for brands like RX Bar, Boobie Bar, or Mama Bar.
+We find ourselves grabbing brands like RX Bar, Boobie Bar, or Mama Bar.

 3. Lactation energy bites

-These bites, balls, or cookies can be made at home with a few simple ingredients or using a pre-made lactation cookie mix like this one from Majka.
+These bites, balls, or cookies can be made at home with a few simple ingredients, or you can purchase them pre-made like these chocolate lactation bites from Majka.

 4. Avocado toast topped with ground flax

-We love hearty bread such as Ezekiel topped with avocado and ground flax seeds for an extra boost of healthy fats, protein, and fiber.
+We love hearty bread such as Ezekiel topped with avocado and ground flax seeds to boost healthy fats, protein, and fiber.

 5. Hummus and cucumber tortilla wrap

-Take a high-quality wrap (think Lavash) and smear with hummus and a few slices of cucumber.
+Take a high-quality wrap (think Lavash) and smear it with hummus and a few cucumber slices.
 Add a little salt and pepper, too!

 6. Protein shake or smoothie

 Many proteins on the market are filled with filler ingredients.
-We love Kos – specifically the chocolate peanut butter flavor – on its own in water or blended into a smoothie with spinach and banana.
+We love Kos – specifically the chocolate peanut butter flavor – in water or blended into a smoothie with spinach and banana.

 Homemade breastfeeding snacks